 - Remote arm/disarm capability from your phone or any computer.

-- Email & text notifications on anything happening at home: doors opening, system arming, power loss, etc.
+- Email & text notifications on anything happening at home: door or windows opening, system arming, power loss, and even environmental hazards like flood or CO2.

 - Video services - live viewing from any web connection (including your phone), plus real-time motion-activated video clips sent directly to you and stored remotely.

-- Smart home - remote lights, locks, and thermostat control.
+- Smart home - remote lights, locks, and thermostat temperature/humidity control.

 And now, with kids heading back to school all over the US, there is an additional feature to expect from your alarm system: no-show alerts that can alert you when your favorite students don’t get home and disarm the system within an expected window of arrival.
 Here’s how it works.